deis/workflow/src/quickstart/provider/gke/install-gke.md

 Depending on the order in which the Workflow components start, you may see a few components restart.
 This is common during the installation process, if a component's dependencies are not yet available the component will exit and Kubernetes will automatically restart the containers.

-Here, you can see that controller, builder and registry all took a few loops before there were able to star:
+Here, you can see that controller, builder and registry all took a few loops before there were able to start:
 ```
-workflow [refactor-docs*]$ kubectl get pods --namespace=deis
+$ kubectl get pods --namespace=deis
 NAME                          READY     STATUS    RESTARTS   AGE
 deis-builder-miekp            1/1       Running   1          2m
 deis-controller-egu7x         1/1       Running   3          2m